Uses

 🏠 Home Automation

-I'm using a Google Home and a Google Mini.
+I'm using a Google Home and 3 Google Minis.
 I just use them to add things to my shopping list, listening to music, and asking about my day (calendar, traffic).
 Another impulse buy.

-My newest toy, Chromecast with Google TV, has replaced my TV STB and both my remotes.
+My newest toy, Chromecast with Google TV HD, has replaced my TV STB and both my remotes.
 It can control the TV as well as unifying all my streaming services on one device, and I'm loving it.
+My second Chromecast with Google TV HD is now on my dumb TV in the kitchen.

 ☁️ Servers